Russian forces fire on US-backed Syria rebels

 'Obstacles to progress'

-Coalition commander Lt.
-Gen. Paul E. Funk said Operation Inherent Resolve keeps a line of communication open to prevent instances that could lead to military escalation.
+De-confliction efforts were ramped up following a series of clashes several months ago between US-backed forces and forces allied to the regime which resulted in US warplanes downing two drones and a Syrian jet.

+Russian and coalition officials speak daily, and coalition officials had repeatedly cited those efforts as the reason for the absence of any such clashes in recent weeks.

-"Coalition officials are available and the de-confliction line with Russia is open 24 hours per day," Funk said.
-"We put our full efforts into preventing unnecessary escalation among forces that share ISIS as our common enemy," Funk said.
+"Coalition officials are available and the de-confliction line with Russia is open 24 hours per day," said Coalition commander Lt.
+Gen. Paul E. Funk.
+"We put our full efforts into preventing unnecessary escalation among forces that share ISIS as our common enemy."

 Dillon tweeted a photograph of coalition medics treating wounded SDF soldiers.